Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: NB-IoT Transmission Latency and Energy Consumption Models

 \section{NB-IoT Transmission Latency and Energy Consumption Models}

-As described in previous section, the total E2E latency includes two parts, the latency of transmissions of uplink and downlink between buyers/sellers and DLT nodes, and latency occurs in DLT verification process.
-For the first part, we define an adapted queuing model for DLT-based NB-IoT based on queuing model of the NB-IoT access network \cite{energymodel}, where the uplink and downlink radio resources are modeled as two servers which visit and serve their traffic queues in both directions.
+As described in the previous section, the total E2E latency includes two parts, the latency of transmissions of uplink and downlink between buyers/sellers and DLT nodes, \rv{where} latency occurs in the DLT verification process.
+For the first part, we define an adapted queuing model for DLT-based NB-IoT\rv{,} based on \rv{the} queuing model of the NB-IoT access network \cite{energymodel}, the uplink and downlink radio resources are modeled as two servers which visit and serve their traffic queues in both directions.